MENU

 Day 1 | Friday

-ATHENS, MARINA ZEAS (PIRAEUS) – ANCIENT EPIDAURUS
+ATHENS, MARINA ZEAS (PIRAEUS) – NAFPLION

 Welcome on board.
 Meet your fellow explorers and enjoy a welcome drink together before we sail back in time, into Greece’s fascinating past.
 First we’re heading for Nafplion, the first capital of modern Greece.
 Known for forts, fortresses and castles, it’s also one of the most beautiful cities in the Peloponnese.
 Dinner on board and overnight in port.